Carl Magnay

 Carl Ronald Joseph Magnay (born 20 January 1989) is a former professional footballer who played as a defender.
-He is the assistant manager at South Shields.
+He is the assistant manager at EFL League Two side Rochdale.

 Born in Gateshead, Magnay joined Chelsea in 2007.
 After loan spells with Milton Keynes Dons and Northampton Town, he departed Chelsea and joined his home town club Gateshead.
 After three seasons with Gateshead, he spent one season with Grimsby Town where he won the club's Player of the Season award.
 In 2015, he joined League Two club Hartlepool United.
 Magnay became club captain in his third season with Hartlepool before departing at the end of his fourth season.
 He subsequently joined non-League Spennymoor Town in 2019.
 After three seasons with Spennymoor, he rejoined Gateshead.
 In this spell, Gateshead earned promotion from the National League North as champions.
 He retired in 2023.

 Magnay has also represented Northern Ireland at under-21 level, earning one cap.